Oil vs Electric Heating: Pros, Cons & Costs

 You can find out more in our article on the Renewable Heat Incentive.

-Which heating system is the most energy efficient?
+Which heating system is the most efficient?

 Heat pumps are the most efficient heating systems.